docker-archive/ee-workshop/README.md

 ![](./images/kube-java-lb.png)

-There will be a link for the public url where the service on port 8080 is exposed.
+There will be a link for the public url where the service on port 32770 is exposed.
+Note this is different than previous implementations because of Kubernetes NodePort range limitations.
 Click on that link, add `/java-web/` at the end of the url.
 You should be led to the running application.

 ![](./images/kube-running-app.png)